Generating Comfortable, Safe and Comprehensible Trajectories for Automated Vehicles in Mixed Traffic: Probabilistic Global Optimum Approach

-To achieve this, we explicitly model the strategy of other traffic participants.
-They are no longer treated as obstacles, but as other agents that one can cooperate with.
 In order to model the strategy of others, we assume that they also seek for a comfortable and safe trajectory.
 Consequently, we investigate their costs for potential future states.
 Even though we can only directly control our ego vehicle, we seek to find a trajectory ensemble close to the global optimum.

-As presented in our previous work, the cost functional for this globally optimal ($\mathrm{go}$) finite horizon approach is:
+As presented in our previous work \cite{naumann2017cooperativePlanning}, the cost functional for this globally optimal ($\mathrm{go}$) finite horizon approach is:

 with singleton trajectory costs $G_{i, 0}(\mathbf{x}^i)$ for vehicle~$i$ and pairwise trajectory costs $G_{i, j}(\mathbf{x}^i, \mathbf{x}^j)$ for vehicle~$i$ due to vehicle~$j$.

 The optimal trajectory ensemble $\mathbf{X}$ can then be found via minimizing $G_{\mathrm{go}}(\mathbf{X})$.
 As stated previously, we propose to strive for an approximate solution of this highly non-convex problem and therefore apply sampling.
 The best solution out of $K$ samples $\{\mathbf{X}^1, ..., \mathbf{X}^K\}$ simply is $\mathbf{X}^{k^{*}}$ such that